KejKey/PHP_ajax_CRUD/README.md

 # PHP_ajax_CRUD
-php crud with session user authorization, using jquery datatables and ajax
+php crud with session user authorization, using jquery datatables with server side processing, and ajax